 Medicaid/CHIP Premium Tax Credits

-Eligible ? НН Income FPL Eligible ? нн Income FPL
+Eligible? нн Income FPL Eligible? нн Income FPL

 Ricky No 2 \$0 0% Yes 3 \$37,601 190%

 Eva N/A N/A

 Karina Yes 3 \$37,601 190% No 3 \$37,601 190%

-- Ricky is eligible for enrollment in a QHP with a PTC, but its unclear if attesting to residency in Florida will negatively impact his eligibility for visa - Eva is not applying for coverage, she would not meet the immigration requirement for insurance affordability programs because of the exclusion of DACAmented individuals, even though she is authorized to work and has a SSN - Eva is not subject to the penalty for going without coverage - Karina is eligible for CHIP
+- Ricky is lawfully present but he is not eligible for Medicaid because he is not a "qualified" immigrant - Ricky is eligible for PTCs - Eva is not applying for coverage: she would not meet the immigration requirement to enroll in insurance affordability programs because of the exclusion of DACAmented individuals, even though she is authorized to work in the U.S. and has a SSN - Eva is not subject to the penalty for going without coverage